 “We can help streamline inventory by monitoring what sizes and colours are the most popular, or what products are the most likely to be returned.
 We can advise companies on the peak hours shoppers peruse their sites and how to prepare for that – 6pm for example, is where we see the greatest spike on a normal working day,” said Morton.

 Prior to that, he was business development manager of the energy and materials division of QinetiQ, a European technology R&D company.
-He and his young team are based in East London.
+He and his team are based in East London.